 Of the ten performance criteria evaluated for the Donner Awards, scores were lowest for volunteer usage and management, the first variable assessing personnel effectiveness and use.
-The average and median scores for all service categories ranged from 4.6 to 5.5.
+The average and median scores for all service categories ranged from 4.5 to 5.7.
 All service categories displayed relatively low scores.
-While agencies in every category except for Traditional Education did receive scores of 8 or above, only two categories-Counselling and Crisis Intervention-had agencies scoring at least 9.
-Half of all organizations scored below 5, which indicates that there is room for improvement.
+While agencies in every category except for Crisis Intervention, Provision of Basic Necessities, and Traditional Education did receive scores of 8, only one agency in the Services for Seniors category scored a 9.
+Over 40 percent of all organizations scored below 5, which indicates that there is room for improvement.
 Every category included agencies with scores below 2, indicating poor performance.
 Since the use of volunteers is one of the defining aspects of the voluntary sector, agencies should strive for improvement in this vital area.

-See Statistics Canada (2001), Caring Canadians, Involved Canadians: Highlights From the 2000 National Survey on Giving, Volunteering and Participating, cat. no. 71-542-XIE (Ottawa, ON: Minister of Industry); The National Commission on Philanthropy and Civic Renewal (1997), Giving Better, Giving Smarter (available on the Internet at http://pcr.hudson.org/ index.cfm?fuseaction=book_giving); and A. Picard (1997), A Call to Alms: The New Face of Charities in Canada (Toronto: The Atkinson Charitable Foundation).
+See Statistics Canada (2001), Caring Canadians, Involved Canadians: Highlights From the 2000 National Survey on Giving, Volunteering and Participating, cat. no. 71-542-XIE (Ottawa, ON: Minister of Industry); The National Commission on Philanthropy and Civic Renewal (1997), Giving Better, Giving Smarter (available on the Internet at http://pcr.hudson.org/ index.cfm?fuseaction=book\giving); and A. Picard (1997), A Call to Alms: The New Face of Charities in Canada (Toronto: The Atkinson Charitable Foundation).